OUR RESEARCH

 TRANSLATION AND APPLICATION

-Although we are a basic research lab, we also have a number of translational projects and collaborations in the domains of human health and aquaculture.
+Although we are a basic research lab, we also run translational projects in the domains of nutrition, human health and ageing (e.g. microbiome and multi-omics studies, clinical neuroimaging), as well as aquaculture.

 We continue to be interested in forming impactful collaborations with industry and clinical partners.